alkawryk/toboggan/README.md

   Sets up the app to use the mock template engine for the supplied extension.
 Note this will overwrite an existing view engine, if one is configured.

+### .uninstall()

+  Reverts any mocked-out template engines back to their original configuration before `.install` was called

 ### .expectTemplate(string or fn)

   Adds a template related assertion.
 When the only argument is a string, the name of the actual template rendered should equal the supplied parameter.